 Causes

-It is particularly common in toddlers as they are experiencing rapid growth rates and moving on from relying on the natural iron in breast milk or the iron added to infant formula.
 Teenagers are also more susceptible to anaemia as they again are going through huge physical developments and may make questionable diet choices.
 Teenage girls with particularly heavy periods can also often suffer more with iron deficiency.
-There are also several genetic conditions also exist preventing the body from absorbing iron properly and these will need medical support.
+Girls who have started their period need a great deal more iron than prepubescent girls – around 14mg per day.

 What to do if you suspect your child is iron-deficient?